 In a study of 1.3 million employees from 540 large employers, HSA participation among millennials has skyrocketed by 76% in 2018.
 This was a significant increase from the 40% increase in 2017.

 Millennial HSA contributions also increased by 15% for family plans ($2,305) and 13% for individual plans ($1,139).
-Please note the HSA maximum contributions for 2019 are $3,500 for individuals and $00 7,0for families, so millennials have lots of room to increase their yearly contributions to save more for their health.
+Please note the IRS sets annual contribution limits, but millennials still have lots of room to increase their yearly contributions to save more for their health.

 Generation X and Baby Boomer HSA Participation

 But not to be outdone, HSA participation for Generation X increased to 85%, following closely by Baby Boomers at 84%.
 In general, this study showed the nuances of a more general trend in employer-sponsored HSAs.
 In 2016, 29% of employers offered an HSA-eligible health plan.
 One of the many reasons HSA accounts grew to over 22 million in 2017.